Draconov/gba-media-maker/README.md

 npm run dev
 ```

-Build the exact static site used by GitHub Pages:
+Build the static site used by GitHub Pages:

 ```bash
 cd website